davidjturnbull/cocktails/COCKTAILS.md

 -----------------

-**Fish House Punch**
+#### Fish House Punch
-“There's a little place just out of town,
+>There's a little place just out of town,
-Where, if you go to lunch,
+>Where, if you go to lunch,
-They'll make you forget your mother-in-law
+>They'll make you forget your mother-in-law
-With a drink called Fish-House Punch.”
+>With a drink called Fish-House Punch.
-Possibly created 1794 in Philadelphia

 _Shake hard and fine strain_

 - 25ml Brandy
 - 25ml Gold Rum
 - 20ml Peach liqueur